 This agreement sets out the principles and practices governing the facilities available to employees, who are "accredited representatives" or members, not paid officials, of the Trades Union recognised in the BBSRC.

-The agreement takes account of the requirements of the Employment Rights Act 1978 as amended, and the provisions of the ACAS Code of Practice No 3 on "Time off for Trade Union duties and activities".
+The agreement takes account of the requirements of the Trade Union and Labour Relations (Consolidation) Act 1992 as amended, and the provisions of the ACAS Code of Practice on "Time off for Trade Union duties and activities".

 Part A sets out the principles relating to the agreement and to employee relations in general.
 Part B deals with the practical application of the provisions of the agreement.